ImTrikk/ImTrikk/README.md

 - 👋 Hi, I’m Patrick James Dionen but you can call me trikk ;>
-- 👀 I’m interested in Designing websites and developing them
+- 👀 I’m interested in Designing and Developing Web Applications
-- 🌱 I’m currently learning to sleep
+- 🌱 I’m currently learning how to sleep

 <!---
 ImTrikk/ImTrikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.